Extended Schur functions and bases related by involutions: Involutions on and NSym

-where the sums run over SST $U$ of shape $\alpha$ and standard flipped shin-tableaux $S$ of shape $\alpha^r$.
-The fact that the flipped extended Schur functions are a basis follows from $\rho$ being an automorphism in $QSym$. \end{proof}
+where the sums run over SST $U$ of shape $\alpha$ and standard reverse shin-tableaux $S$ of shape $\alpha^r$.
+The fact that the reverse extended Schur functions are a basis follows from $\rho$ being an automorphism in $QSym$. \end{proof}

-\begin{prop} The flipped extended Schur basis is not equivalent to the extended Schur basis or the row-strict extended Schur basis. \end{prop}
+\begin{prop} The reverse extended Schur basis is not equivalent to the extended Schur basis or the row-strict extended Schur basis. \end{prop}

 \begin{proof} From Example \ref{fshin_F_ex} above, we can see that there is no $\beta$ such that $\shin^*_{\beta} = \fshin^*_{(3,2)}$.
 The only standard shin-tableaux with descent composition $(3,2)$ are tableaux of shape $(3,2)$ or shape $(4,1)$ meaning $\shin^*_{(3,2)}$ and $\shin^*_{(4,1)}$ are the only extended Schur functions in which $F_{(3,2)}$ appears but neither of them equal $\fshin^*_{(3,2)}$.